 Corneal Erosions or Abrasions

 Detecting an erosion or abrasion requires the use of fluorescein dye, which highlights the injured tissue during an eye exam.
 If present, underlying corneal disease also can be diagnosed during an eye exam.
 Special imaging or other testing is usually not necessary.

-An antibiotic may be recommended to prevent infection.
+Your ophthalmologist may recommend an antibiotic to prevent infection.
 Anesthetic drops can relieve pain and facilitate examination but may keep the eye from healing properly if used repeatedly.
 Anesthetic drops should never be used as a treatment.
 Long after an abrasion has healed it may spontaneously recur, and is often noticeable upon awakening in the morning.
-Recurrent corneal erosions often require repeat patching, or the use of ointments at bedtime.
+Recurrent corneal erosions often require repeat patching or the use of ointments at bedtime.
 Sometimes a soft or bandage-type contact lens is used to facilitate healing.
 Occasionally, treatment of the corneal surface with minor surgery is necessary to prevent recurrences.

 If bacteria get into the tissues under the protective corneal epithelium, infection or a corneal ulcer can result.
-These complications can be very serious and cause loss of vision when they occur.
-Proper care by you and your ophthalmologist is necessary to help prevent such serious consequences.
+These complications can be very serious and cause loss of vision.
+Proper care by you and your ophthalmologist are necessary to help prevent serious consequences.